 Fife Council currently has three local authority outdoor nurseries.
 Two are woodland based services in Dunfermline; Pittencraeff Primary School Outdoor nursery, based at Pittencraeff Park and Duloch Primary School Outdoor nursery, based at Calaismuir Woods.
-Dysart Primary School Outdoor nursery is based at Ravenscraig Park which has access to both forest and beach environments.
-There is also Kirkcaldy West Primary School Outdoor Nursery based in Beveridge Park.
+Dysart Primary School Outdoor nursery is based at Ravenscraig Park and have access to both forest and beach environments.
 We are also in partnership with two further outdoor nurseries, The Secret Garden in Letham and Little Bugs in Dunfermline.